bigmountainstudio/What-is-new-in-SwiftUI-WWDC24/swiftui-channel.md

 @Rich
  asked:
-I have a SwiftUI ScrollView with a VStack that has a lot of vertical content.
+I have a SwiftUI `ScrollView` with a VStack that has a lot of vertical content.
 Toward the bottom is a simple Map with no annoations.
-For whatever reason having the map in the hierarchy causes the first load of my ScrollView to be slow.
-I can resolve this by using a LazyVStack, but then I lose the abi…
+For whatever reason having the map in the hierarchy causes the first load of my `ScrollView` to be slow.
+I can resolve this by using a `LazyVStack`, but then I lose the ability to use a ScrollViewReader's `scroll(to:)`.
+Is there a way to work around this?
+Some sort of lazy loading method I'm not thinking of?
-See more
 2 replies

 WWDC Bot